vahidvdn/Simple-App-NativeScript/README.md

 # Simple-App-NativeScript
-A very simple application with nativescript to demonstrate it's truly native ui.
+A very simple application with nativescript to demonstrate it's truly native ui (None Angular project).

 ## What is going on?
 Just a simple form to get data and pictures from flickr.